 In this study, we provide new evidence on the modern relationship between women's ability to control their fertility and an important investment in economic welfare - educational attainment.
-Earlier studies have documented the causal impact of early fertility on education, but these studies rely on policy changes occurring two to five decades ago (Angrist and Evans, 2000; Goldin and Katz, 2002; Hock, 2008; Bailey, Hershbein, and Miller, 2012; Ananat and Hungerman, 2012; Edlund
+Earlier studies have documented the causal impact of early fertility on education, but these studies rely on policy changes occurring five decades ago (Angrist and Evans, 2000; Goldin and Katz, 2002; Hock, 2008; Bailey, Hershbein, and Miller, 2012; Ananat and Hungerman, 2012; Edlund and Machado,

-&lt;sup>44The YRBSS combined data set contains data for 44 states.
+47The YRBSS combined data set contains data for 44 states.
 The states whose information is not collected are Indiana, Massachusetts, Minnesota, Ohio, Oregon, and Washington.

-&lt;sup>45The YRBSS may suffer from selection because the information is collected among teenagers attending high school.
+48The YRBSS may suffer from selection because the information is collected among teenagers attending high school.
 Then, this sample does not represent teenagers who may have dropped out because of early childbearing.

-&lt;sup>46The contraception methods we consider to construct this variable are: condom, birth control pills, IUD, implant, injection, patch, and birth control ring.
+49The contraception methods we consider to construct this variable are: condom, birth control pills, IUD, implant, injection, patch, and birth control ring.

-and Machado, 2015).
+2015).
 Given the significant economic and social shifts since that time, it is not clear whether such estimated effects are still relevant today.
 Measuring the modern impact of early, unintended fertility on educational attainment is critical given the proliferation of abortion bans in the wake of Dobbs.
 We provide the first evidence of the impact of teen motherhood on education that relies on policy changes in recent decades.